 </nav>

-create a file named index.js
+This will create a file at app/javascript/controllers/flash_controller.js

 setTimeout(() => {